OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 alternative is failing to recognize a much larger number of taxa as extinct.

-The final step is to assign OTT ids to taxa.
+The final step is to assign unique, stable identifiers to nodes.
 As before, some identifiers are assigned on an ad hoc basis.
 Then, automated identifier assignment is done by aligning the previous version of OTT to the new union taxonomy.
-Additional candidates are found by comparing identifiers of source taxonomy nodes to source taxon identifiers stored in the previous OTT version.
-After transferring identifiers of aligned taxa, any remaining union taxa are given newly 'minted' identifiers.
+Additional candidates are found by comparing node identifiers used in source taxonomies to source taxonomy node identifiers stored in the previous OTT version.
+After transferring identifiers of aligned nodes, any remaining union nodes are given newly 'minted' identifiers.

 The previous OTT version is not merged into the new version; the alignment is only for the purpose of assigning identifiers.
-Therefore, if a taxon record is deleted from every source taxonomy that contributes it, it is automatically deleted from OTT.
+Therefore, if every taxon record giving rise to a particular union node is deleted from the sources, the union node is automatically omitted from OTT.